rammsesgit/react-native-exercises/README.md

-# react-native-course
+# react-native

-Data and projects from react-native course in Udemy
+Exercises and test projects of react-native